Baptisms and Christenings

 A. No. There is no legal commitment.
 If you want to arrange this, you need to state it in your will.

-A. Yes, and your children are very welcome to give it a try !
-Our Sunday club is fun, free and caters for children of all ages.
-It runs during our 10am service – except the last Sunday of the month when we have a Family Service - which is great for families.
+A. Yes, and your children are very welcome to give it a try!
+Our Sunday groups are fun, free and caters for children of all ages.
+Fledge Crew is for 3-6yrs, Faith Crew is 7-12yrs and Adeptes is for our teenagers.
+They run during our 10am service, starting in church and going out to our separate rooms during the 1st hymn – except the last Sunday of the month when we have a Family Service - which is great for families.
 We also have special services for Christmas, Easter, Harvest and special occasions during the year.

 Q. I live in a different parish or area.
 Can I still be baptised at St Mary’s ?